-Katie Kratzer works in a meditative flow state, often painting with her eyes closed to channel source energy, releasing inhibition and allowing instinct to guide her mark-making.
-Her process starts with custom color palettes followed by action painting, embracing spontaneity and fluidity while exploring the relationship between intuition and composition.
+Katie Kratzer works channeling source energy, releasing inhibition and allowing instinct to guide her mark-making.
+Her process embraces spontaneity and fluidity while exploring the relationship between intuition and composition.
 The result is a celebration of layered color and expressive, gestural marks, drawing inspiration from music, joy, and visceral experiences.

 NBBJ